nicpenning/Elasti-daddy/Blog Posts/Blog Post #5. Creating a new custom integration (package).md

 #### 1. Creating the Elasti-Daddy Integration
 <details>

-We start by running `elastic-package create package Elasti-daddy` in our Ubuntu on Windows terminal and fill in the prompts:
+We start by running `elastic-package create package` in our Ubuntu on Windows terminal and fill in the prompts:

 ```bash